mecid/mecid.github.io/_posts/2019-07-10-gestures-in-swiftui.md

 Here we use @*GestureState Property Wrapper* to bind gesture value changes to *isLongPressed* property.
 To attach gesture changes to @*GestureState* property, we have to call *updating* method on gesture instance and pass property wrapper with closure where we implement binding.
 In the current sample, we just bind a value to the state, but in more complex gestures, we can have here any calculations before assigning a new value to the state.
 Now we can use *isLongPressed* while declaring the view to animate changes based on the gesture. *SwiftUI* will rebuild the view whenever *isLongPressed* changes.
 The critical point here is that *SwiftUI* reset property marked with @*GestureState* when gesture ended.
 Keep it in mind and use @*State* whenever you need to store value after gesture finish.
 If you want to learn more about *Property Wrappers* provided by *SwiftUI*, take a look at my ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).

 As a result, we have a red rectangle which scales and change color to purple during a long-press gesture.
 As soon as gesture finishes *SwiftUI* resets *isLongPressed* to initial false value rebuilds view to show red rectangle again.
-All these transitions nicely animated by adding animation modifier with fluid spring.
+All these transitions nicely animated by adding animation modifier with interactive spring.

 #### DragGesture